McChicken

-The McChicken is a chicken sandwich sold by the international fast food restaurant chain McDonald's.
-In some countries, such as Australia, India, New Zealand, and the UK, it is considered to be a chicken burger, especially given it is not a sandwich as that word is understood in some of those non-American varieties of English.
-It consists of a toasted wheat bun, a breaded cutlet, shredded lettuce and mayonnaise.
+The McChicken is a chicken burger sold by the international fast food restaurant McDonald's.
+It consists of a toasted wheat bun, a breaded patty, shredded lettuce and mayonnaise.

 History

-The sandwich, originally introduced in 1980, proved to be a sales disappointment and was later replaced with the highly successful Chicken McNuggets.
-But following the success of McNuggets, the McChicken was reintroduced in 1988.
-But again, McDonald's removed the McChicken from its menus in the United States on September 26, 1996, and it was replaced with the Crispy Chicken Deluxe, which was part of McDonald's ill-fated Deluxe line of sandwiches.
-But once again, the McChicken was brought back gradually in the later months of 1997, due to overwhelming letters and petitions.
-Additionally, in the United States, the sandwich is somewhat smaller than it was previously, as it is now on the Dollar Menu & More (previously just the Dollar Menu), which offers various food products starting at US$1.00.
+The burger, originally introduced in 1980, proved to be a sales disappointment and was later replaced with the highly successful Chicken McNuggets.
+However, following the success of McNuggets, the McChicken was reintroduced in 1988.
+McDonald's again removed the McChicken from its menus in the United States on September 26, 1996, replacing it with the Crispy Chicken Deluxe, which was part of McDonald's ill-fated Deluxe line of burgers.
+The McChicken was phased back in gradually over the later months of 1997, due to overwhelming letters and petitions.
+In the United States, the burger's size has shrunk over time to maintain a consistent price point, as it is a longtime staple of the Dollar Menu & More (previously just the Dollar Menu), which offers various food products starting at US$1.00.

-The meat of the McChicken sandwich used to be 50% white meat and 50% dark meat.
+The meat of the McChicken was originally a mix of 50% white meat and 50% dark meat.
 Viewed in April 2015, McDonald's website states that the McChicken contains a blend of dark and white meat chicken.